 Besides, the man answered that it was his service animal, so the bus driver had no reason to not believe the man.
 In this situation, most bus drivers in Anaheim and elsewhere in California are reluctant to question their patrons’ with dogs or request proof that they are being accompanied by a service dog out of fear of an ADA lawsuit.
 Not to mention that people with service animals are not required to carry proof.

 “Other than that,” our experienced dog attack attorney in Anaheim says, “The owner of the pit bull did not violate California law because the dog was (a) leashed and (b) was on the floor next to the owner as opposed to being on a seat.”

-While the woman said that nothing happened on that bus with the pit bull, it is understandable that most people on the bus were nervous of being around the pit bull.
-“Even a seemingly friendly pit bull or other dog breed can cause injuries if it attacks you, which is why you have every reason to be worried for your safety and the safety of your family,” says our Anaheim dog attack attorney.
+While the woman said that nothing happened on that bus with the pit bull, it is understandable that most people on the bus were nervous about being around the pit bull.
+“Even a seemingly friendly pit bull or other dog breeds can cause injuries if it attacks you, which is why you have every reason to be worried for your safety and the safety of your family,” says our dog attack attorney.